 If you’re keen to camp, read our article on camping in the Blue Mountains.

 The Central Coast and Hunter Valley – NSW

-The Central Coast hinterland and Lower Hunter were especially impacted by the fires, with the Gospers Mountain mega-fire raging for weeks across the region.
-Luckily, all bushfire affect communities are now welcoming visitors again, though some national parks remain closed.
+The Central Coast hinterland and Lower Hunter were especially impacted by the fires, with the Gospers Mountain mega-fire raging for weeks across the region and COVID’s travel restrictions limiting tourists to the area during their peak season.

 The best way to enjoy the Central Coast and its hinterland is by car, so book a GoGet for the day.
 For the Hunter Valley, a train to Newcastle will connect you with GoGets or several private shuttles.
 Here are some things to do when you’re up there:

 - Wisemans Ferry to Wollembi: The roads that wind through the Central Coast hinterland are catnip to motorcyclists for good reason.
 They’re fantastic to drive with some incredible sights, even after the fire.
 We’d recommend stopping in at the historic St Albans for lunch, and the Wollembi markets if you visit on a public holiday Monday.